-When you’re outsourcing content production to different writers, you have to ensure that they’re creating content that’s in alignment with your overall marketing and content strategy.
+If you want to outsource content production to different writers, you must ensure that they’re creating content that’s in alignment with your overall marketing and content strategy.

 The most efficient way is to create a set of documentation you can share with writers during the onboarding process:

 - Goals and objectives: What do you expect the content to do for your business, and what KPIs (key performance indicators) do you use to evaluate success?
 This information can help writers position the content and include the appropriate calls to action.